Cauchy distribution: Mean

 for an arbitrary real number $a$.

 For the integral to exist (even as an infinite value), at least one of the terms in this sum should be finite, or both should be infinite and have the same sign.
 But in the case of the Cauchy distribution, both the terms in this sum ((2)) are infinite and have opposite sign.
 Hence ((1)) is undefined, and thus so is the mean.
+When the mean of a probability distribution function (PDF) is undefined, no one can compute a reliable average over the experimental data points, regardless of the sample's size.